ScottLogic/iOS10-day-by-day/08 - Speech/Speech.md

 }
 ```

-Great, we have permission!
+Great, we've requested permission and hopefully our users will allow us to use... after all, our application will be pretty useless without it!
 Let's get to the speech recognition code.

-### Recognizing the Speech
+### Recognizing Speech

 Let's first create a property to store our speech recognizer: